Fortifications of Mdina: Hospitaller walls

 When the Order of Saint John took over in Malta in 1530, the nobles ceremoniously handed over the keys of the city to Grand Master Philippe Villiers de L'Isle-Adam.
 The Order settled in Birgu and Mdina lost its status as capital city, but L'Isle-Adam built a palace on the remaining part of the Castellu di la Chitati, which became the meeting place of the civil administrative council known as the Università.

 The first major upgrade of Mdina's fortifications occurred in the 1540s, during the magistracy of Juan de Homedes y Coscon.
-Two new bastions were built at the extremities of the land front, possibly to designs of the military engineer Antonio Ferramolino.
-Parts of the eastern walls were also rebuilt en crémaillère, the only instance this style is found in Malta.
-The 15th-century barbican in front of the main gate was demolished in 1551 since it obstructed the line of fire of the newly built bastions.
+Two new bastions were built at the extremities of the land front, possibly to the designs of the military engineer Antonio Ferramolino, called St. Peter Bastion and St. Paul Bastion.
+Parts of the eastern walls were also rebuilt en crémaillère, the only instance of this style in Malta.
+The 15th-century barbican in front of the main gate was demolished in 1551, since it obstructed the line of fire of the newly built bastions.
 That year, the city withstood a brief Ottoman attack.